 Gingerbread and the shapes it takes have a long history.
 An early form of gingerbread can be traced to the ancient Greeks and Egyptians who used it for ceremonial purposes.
-Gingerbread made an appearance in Europe when 11th-century Crusaders brought ginger back from the Middle East for the rich folks' cooks to experiment with.
+Gingerbread made an appearance in Europe when 11th-century Crusaders brought back ginger from the Middle East for the aristocrats' cooks to experiment with.
 As ginger and other spices became more affordable to the masses, gingerbread caught on.

 Gingerbread Takes Form in Europe

 And I had but one penny in the world, thou should'st have it to buy gingerbread.

 An early European recipe for gingerbread consisted of ground almonds, stale breadcrumbs, rosewater, sugar and, naturally, ginger.
 The resultant paste was pressed into wooden molds.
 These carved works of art served as a sort of storyboard that told the news of the day, bearing the likeness of new kings, emperors, and queens, or religious symbols.
 The finished cookie might be decorated with edible gold paint (for those who could afford it) or flat white icing to bring out the details in relief.